 Related: 10 Fun Things to Do in Moab, Utah

 Off Season Rates

 One of my favorite parts of visiting Moab in the winter is finding off-season rates.
 There are plenty of hotels from familiar brands.
 We like the Aarchway Inn.
 It's one of the closest hotels to Arches National Park.
 It's an affordable hotel with a complimentary breakfast buffet, heated pool and a playground.

 Click the button to see rates and availability for Aarchway Inn and other Moab hotels at TripAdvisor.com.

 You'll also find familiar fast-food chains.
-However, most full-service restaurants in Moab are local, which I like.
+However, most full-service restaurants in Moab are local.
 The town is a little slower in the winter, but most visitors will find the amenities they need any time of year.